-"What is the best Chromebook?" you may ask.
-Well, before we dive into the answer, you should know that you aren't the only one who's asking.
-In fact, demand for Chromebooks has soared by a whopping 122% year-over-year.
-Whew!
-It's clear that many people are clamoring to get their hands on the best Chromebook.
+The best Chromebooks offer a clean, simplistic OS with killer performance and excellent battery life.
+"What's the best Chromebook?" you ask.
+Well, before we dive into that answer, you should know that you aren't the only one who's asking.
+In fact, the demand for Chromebooks has soared by a whopping 122% year-over-year.
+Whoa!

 The best Chromebooks aren't just for students anymore.
 More laptop makers are making Chromebooks that are for casual users and work-focused busy bees.
 The best Chromebooks are also known for having low malware susceptibility.
 This means that Chromebooks are least likely to be infected with viruses and spyware compared to other vulnerable operating systems (e.g. Windows).